varunoberoi/deepstream.io-website-old/pages/tutorials/permissioning.md

 	}

 * `topic` is a constant that defines what the message relates to, e.g. `RECORD`, `EVENT`, `RPC`, `AUTH` etc. Please find a full list of topics [here](../docs/Constants.html#Topic)
-* `action` is a constant that defines what should happen to the topic, e.g. 'CREATE_OR_READ', 'SUBSCRIBE', 'DELETE' etc. Please find a full list of topics [here](../docs/Constants.html#Actions)
+* `action` is a constant that defines what should happen to the topic, e.g. 'CREATE_OR_READ', 'SUBSCRIBE', 'DELETE' etc. Please find a full list of actions [here](../docs/Constants.html#Actions)
 * `data` is an array of values that relate to the action.
 The number and order of these values depends on the action they relate to.
 For every record-related message the first value in the data array is always the record name

 If you'd like to learn more about deepstream's message structure, have a look at the [message structure page](message-structure.html)